 Use and disclosure of personal information

-Personal information which is collected by Clarendon Residential Group is generally only used and disclosed for:
+Personal information which is collected by CPG is generally only used and disclosed for:

 We may otherwise use or disclose your personal information where the use or disclosure is required or authorised by law (for example, disclosure to government regulatory and law enforcement agencies) or in emergency situations.